na-na-hi/renget/archive/UmbreonAnon.md

 #Characters
 ##Team Moonshine
-Team Moonshine is currently my ~~only~~ main set of characters who I write about.
+Team Moonshine is currently the main set of characters who I write about.
 They are a nocturnal group of pokemon, (Half of whom were former humans) who work as an Exploration Team for Clover Guild.
-On paper, each member was designed to piss off their leader, Adrian, as much as possible.
+Each member was designed to piss off their leader, Adrian, as much as possible in unique ways.

 ![Team Moonshine](https://i.imgur.com/5LCnSwW.png)

 ###Adrian
 A human turned into an umbreon.
 Adrian is very easily pissed off, and most of his interactions with people will be marked by his hatred for most of the people in the guild.
 The only people he tolerates well are the members of his team (Except for Enny).
 He usually avoids most members of the guild, (especially Cyndaquil), and will often be found in either his room solving puzzles, the dojo, or the library.

+After the events of The Evolution Situation, Adrian was turned into a Flareon.
+(No, I will not be having him switch species constantly)

 ###Enny
 A human turned into a sylveon.
 Enny is the polar opposite of Adrian.
 He is an incredibly flamboyant crossdresser who loves to pretend to be a girl so he can mess with people.
 He frequently pokes fun at Adrian to get reactions out of him, but has pretty normal relationships with the rest of his team.
 He will flirt with pretty much any member of the guild he thinks it will be funny with, (Except for Cyndaquil).
 He also read a lot of shoujo manga, watched a lot of anime, and was a complete shut-in as a human.